(Starr painting by Robert Hurst)

+Bart Starr won five NFL championships.
 Yet in the “Greatest of All-Time” discussion, many garner more attention.
-People often mention Joe Montana, Johnny Unitas, Terry Bradshaw, and Peyton Manning first.
+People often mention Joe Montana, Johnny Unitas, or Tom Brady first.
 Even quarterbacks without championships – Dan Marino comes to mind – often find themselves introduced into the conversation before Starr.

 While that might leave many frustrated and bitter, Starr moved forward.
-He stresses that the opportunity to attend Alabama and gain his education was a tremendous blessing.
-Rather than finger pointing, he prefers to encourage others to be resilient.
-“I think it’s a strong whistleblower for those out there who read or hear those kinds of stories to note that if it happens to them, there are opportunities and ways to rebound and come back from something,” he told The Game before the Money.
+In an interview with The Game Before the Money, he stressed that the opportunity to attend Alabama and gain his education was a tremendous blessing.
+Rather than finger-pointing, he preferred to encourage others to be resilient.
+“I think it’s a strong whistleblower for those out there who read or hear those kinds of stories to note that if it happens to them, there are opportunities and ways to rebound and come back from something,” Starr said.

 Starr rebounded by taking advantage of his opportunity with the Packers.
 As a 17th-round draft choice, simply making the team seemed remote.
 Starr, however, put in long hours to improve his shot.
 “I worked and trained harder than I’d ever done at any time in my life between the end of my senior year in college and first going to Green Bay.”

 Although Starr led the Packers to five championships, the 1967 NFL Championship (the Ice Bowl) might stand as his most recognized achievement.
 His leadership guided the Packers to victory through the tremendous adversity of sub-zero temperatures, a stout Cowboys front seven, and atrocious field conditions.Embed from Getty Images